ThomasBassa/near-netcar/docs/Chris' Update Requirments.md

 6. The ground station shall display the vehicle's current speed
 7. The user shall be able to place waypoints on the map
-8. The ground station shall be able to provide help regarding use of the system *training system* *A lot more status info, battery voltage, water status, direction, etc.
+8. The ground station shall be able to provide help regarding use of the system *training system*
+9. The ground station shall display the HD camera's fps
+10. The ground station shall display the cardinal direction the vehicle is facing
+11. The ground station shall display the battery level of the vehicle
+12. The ground station shall display the temperature of the vehicle

 ## Communications
-1. The vehicle shall communicate with the ground station at a rate of at least 30 Hz while connected *30 Hz is a lot, just make it responsive*
+1. The vehicle shall communicate with the ground station at a rate of at least 30 Hz while connected
 2. The vehicle shall receive movement instructions from the ground station
-3. The vehicle shall respond to commands within 10* -> 150 ms *how do we test*
+3. The vehicle shall respond to commands within 150 ms

 ## Autonomous Navigation
 1. The vehicle shall stay on top of and within the bounds of sidewalks while moving autonomously